laravel-liberu/cnp-validator/README.md

 ### Instalation Steps

-1. Add `'LaravelEnso\CnpValidator\CnpValidatorServiceProvider::class'` to your providers list in config/app.php.
+1. Add `'LaravelLiberu\CnpValidator\CnpValidatorServiceProvider::class'` to your providers list in config/app.php.

 2. Use the CNP validator in your ValidateModelRequest validation class